Bergdoltm/Propaganda-in-Zollman-Models/README.md

 I don't recommend cloning this directly through Git.
 I run this code with a Python IDE (Spyder is my favorite for the live plots to "observe" the agents).
 If you want to test or use this code, copy it into a local file.
 You will need to assign a filename and location for the data which can be edited on the last line.

+The trick, for new users, will be unwinding the web of names I use for initial parameters and test variables.
+You're best bet for figuring out the code is through the visualization methode.
+Line 564 gives a visualization of mean beliefs of each agent throughout a trial.
+This is good for tracking how a trial evolved after the fact.
+I generally comment this out when not in use.
+My favorite visualization is the "live" visual which can give round by round plots of agents' beta approximations.
+This is on line 491.
+Set the "X" in "if round_watcher % X" to your desired rate of producing these plots.
+In other words, if set to "1", you will get a plot of each agent's beta approximation in each round (after updating on evidence).
+If set to "5", you will get this plot at intervals of 5 rounds.
+Good luck!
+I am happy to answer questions until I get to making this user friendly.

 # Currently, this code has the following capabilities:
 1. Propaganda similar to the Weatherall et. al model, but using a beta approximation rather than discrete Bayesian inference:
        This includes both the selective sharing and biased production strategies.